wri/Aqueduct30Docker/readme.md

 git pull origin

-# Recommanded, add HTTPS Security
+# Recommended, add HTTPS Security

 Run on your instance (not in docker container)